jmcwhirter/aws-serverless-workshops/MachineLearning/5_GinormousModels/README.md

-# Make inferences against Large models with dependencies
+# Make inferences against large models with dependencies

 ## What are we building?
 ![Architecture diagram](assets/WildRydesML_5.png)